-Like all rotating equipment, disc stack centrifuges also vibrate due to the minor imbalance on the rotating bowl.
-The balancing of the bowl mitigates the vibrations to a low level.
+Disc stack centrifuges do vibrate due to the minor imbalance on the rotating bowl.
+The balancing of the bowl mitigates the vibrations to an acceptable level.

 Though the rotating bowl assembly of the disc stack centrifuge is factory balanced, it is not possible to remove all imbalance of the bowl.
 Therefore, a disc stack centrifuge vibrates during operation.

 The typical vibration observed in a disc stack centrifuge is between 2 mm/s and 4 mm/s RMS value.

 A disc stack centrifuge in good working condition has a noise level of approximately 85 dB.
 An operator can converse normally (with voice elevation) at 6 feet from the centrifuge.

 Though hearing protection is not necessary while operating a disc stack centrifuge, it is always advisable to check local OSHA protection guidelines to determine the need to have hearing protection.

 The size of the disc stack centrifuge motors depends on the capacity of the centrifuge.
 The smallest disc centrifuge uses a 1 HP motor, while the large capacity centrifuges use a 100+ HP motor.